Chart Color Schemes

 Infrastructure

-Strathfieldsaye has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Strathfieldsaye has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified ten projects that may impact this region.
-Notable ones are Emu Rise Estate, Bartels Run Estate, Strathfieldsaye Supermarket Site, and Bendigo Fields Country Club.
-The following details the most relevant projects.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified ten projects likely to impact the region.
+Notable projects include Strathfieldsaye Supermarket Site, Emu Rise Estate, Bartels Run Estate, and Bendigo Fields Country Club.
+The following details those expected to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.